microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DeepDiagnostics.document.md

 from time to time.
 Developers have many theories, and little data -- they suspect the machine could be entering receive livelock but are unsure why.

-If they could predict which computer woulFd next exhibit the problem, they could turn on CPU sampling when the issue occurs.
+If they could predict which computer would next exhibit the problem, they could turn on CPU sampling when the issue occurs.
 The challenge is that once the problem arises, it is resolved before they're able to: